 WHAT WE DO

-Marine Harvest Ireland is Ireland’s largest producer of farmed Atlantic Salmon.
+Mowi Ireland is Ireland’s largest producer of farmed Atlantic salmon.
 The Company was founded in 1979 by a group of Irish shareholders.
 In 1981, a 50/50 joint venture was established with A/S MOWI based in Bergen, Norway, and this greatly strengthened the Irish operation as it provided access to stock, technology and financial resources.
-Today we are part of the Marine Harvest Group, the world leading seafood company and largest producer of farmed salmon.
+Today we are part of Mowi ASA, the world's leading seafood company and largest producer of farm-raised Atalntic salmon.

-The first harvest of Atlantic salmon took place in 1984 from young salmon put to sea in 1982.
+The first harvest of Atlantic salmon took place in Ireland in 1984 from young salmon put to sea in 1982.
 By 1986 the company became self-sufficient with its own broodstock.
-Since then the company has grown rapidly and today we export over 85% of our product to countries all around the world including USA, France, Belgium, Italy, UK, Germany and Switzerland, Canada and the middle east.
+Since then the company has grown and now exports over 85% of our product to countries all around the world including USA, France, Belgium, Italy, UK, Germany and Switzerland, Canada and the middle east.

 Breeding and production of juvenile salmon: